 All our stoves come with a water jacket included as standard to heat your hot water (optional – if the water jacket is not needed we replace this cavity with extra refractory brick lining instead), as well as all the stove tools, baking trays and oven racks you need to be getting the most out of your stove right away.

-Any above stove racks, upstands, splashbacks or drying shelves you may see in various photos are not something we [currently!] do, and have been done by the end users.
+Any stove racks, upstands, splashbacks or drying shelves you may see above or behind any Homewood in various photos are not something we [currently!] do, and have been done by the end users.

 Which Stove is Right for Me?